GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

    - VK_EXT_memory_priority: Set `priority` of allocations or custom pools and it will be set automatically using this extension.
    - VK_AMD_device_coherent_memory
 - Defragmentation of GPU and CPU memory: Let the library move data around to free some memory blocks and make your allocations better compacted.
-- Statistics: Obtain detailed statistics about the amount of memory used, unused, number of allocated blocks, number of allocations etc. - globally, per memory heap, and per memory type.
+- Statistics: Obtain brief or detailed statistics about the amount of memory used, unused, number of allocated blocks, number of allocations etc. - globally, per memory heap, and per memory type.
-- Debug annotations: Associate string with name or opaque pointer to your own data with every allocation.
+- Debug annotations: Associate custom `void* pUserData` and debug `char* pName` with each allocation.
-- JSON dump: Obtain a string in JSON format with detailed map of internal state, including list of allocations and gaps between them.
+- JSON dump: Obtain a string in JSON format with detailed map of internal state, including list of allocations, their string names, and gaps between them.
 - Convert this JSON dump into a picture to visualize your memory.
 See [tools/VmaDumpVis](tools/VmaDumpVis/README.md).
 - Debugging incorrect memory usage: Enable initialization of all allocated memory with a bit pattern to detect usage of uninitialized or freed memory.
 Enable validation of a magic number after every allocation to detect out-of-bounds memory corruption.
 - Support for interoperability with OpenGL.